Headshot of Dr.Malcolm Ogden

 Refereed Articles

 Ogden, Malcolm.
 (2025). "'The Dildo of the Fragrance Industry:' On Fragrance Influencers and Mediated Sensation."
 Post45, Special Cluster, "Influencer Aesthetics."
-(Forthcoming)
+(Accepted)

 Ogden, Malcolm.
 (2024).
 "Perfumed Platforms, or The Common Scents of Post-Fordism."
 Communication and Critical/Cultural Studies 21(3). https://doi.org/10.1080/14791420.2024.2376366